DRossyCPNV/LifeProManager/README.md

-Software for tasks management.
+To-do list management software.
-Tasks can be displayed by date or by topic.
+Tasks can be displayed by due date or by category (topics).

-This app was designed to be :

-- quick to load (lightweight code),
-- intuitive to use and reliable.
+Developed with the aim of replacing these office post-it you don't want anyone to read.